 The past couple of months have been an incredibly volatile period for businesses spanning every industry.
 A patchwork of city regulations has resulted in sudden store closures and travel restrictions and has drastically impacted the futures of companies around the country and the world.
 The cannabis industry is no exception.
 Cannabis dispensaries have been permitted by several states to stay open during the public health crisis and have seen a significant increase in demand from recreational and medical consumers.
 Retailers benefitted from the influx of customers trying to stock up on necessary products leading up to the pandemic, and many are also experiencing an even higher uptick in loyalty rewards redemptions.
 However, the outbreak has also highlighted certain vulnerabilities in cannabis retailers’ businesses in the week following the virus peak.
-Namely how can dispensaries keep their existing customer base and ensure customer loyalty does not decrease during these trying times.
+Namely, how can dispensaries keep their existing customer base and ensure customer loyalty does not decrease during these trying times.

-springbig sales data following Washington and California’s legal cannabis markets leading up to the peak in U.S. coronavirus cases show steady increases in sales and redemptions through March 8 to 14, 2020 and then a steep drop off in the following week.
+springbig sales data following Washington and California’s legal cannabis markets leading up to the peak in U.S. coronavirus cases show steady increases in sales and redemptions through March 8 to 14, 2020, and then a steep drop off in the following week.
 In Washington, the market saw 34,905 unique redemptions and approximately $14.3 million in revenue from the week of February 9 to 15.
 Fast forward to a month later from March 8 to 14 when several states began enforcing shelter-in-place orders and organizations started suspending large events, unique redemptions exploded to 74,623 and revenue increased to nearly $16.3 million.
-In a span of a month, Washington saw a 113.7% increase in redemptions and 14.4% increase in revenue during the coronavirus outbreak.
+In a span of a month, Washington saw a 113.7% increase in redemptions and a 14.4% increase in revenue during the coronavirus outbreak.

 The spike in redemptions in both states reflects retailers’ abilities to leverage dispensary loyalty programs and bolster dispensary brand loyalty by creating more value for repeat customers’ visits.
 After all every time someone leaves their house they want to make sure it counts.